idrinth-thalui/core/loading-screens/idrinthFollowerLoadingScreen2.md

 Some Vampires hide their nature to fit in, others are open about what they are.
-Are you williing to face the hate?
+Make sure you know what you sign up for when getting vampirism.